tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/LiveCode Builder Language Reference.md

 group: reference
 ---

-# LiveCode Builder Language Reference
+# Builder Language Reference

 ## Introduction
-LiveCode Builder is a variant of the current LiveCode scripting language (LiveCode Script) which has been designed for 'systems' building.
+Builder is a variant of the current xTalk scripting language (LCS Script) which has been designed for 'systems' building.
 It is statically compiled with optional static typing and direct foreign code interconnect (allowing easy access to APIs written in other languages).

-Unlike most languages, LiveCode Builder has been designed around the idea of extensible syntax.
+Unlike most languages, Builder has been designed around the idea of extensible syntax.
 Indeed, the core language is very small - comprising declarations and control structures - with the majority of the language syntax and functionality being defined in modules.